 Although some of you received adequate rainfall last week, many did not.
 If you haven’t, do make sure your landscape is getting an inch of water a week.
 It’s best to deliver this in two, half-inch doses if you can.
 Water is important now to keep your plants healthy going into fall and winter.
 For Read More »

 We’re ready to offer you raspberry plants so stop in and make your selection.
 Here is a list of the varieties we are carrying this year and some details on them.

-Are you growing an amaryllis bulb now or perhaps you received one as a gift?
+Planting Amaryllis Steps: (Click through image gallery for all steps) Are you growing an amaryllis bulb now or perhaps you received one as a gift?
 Need instructions?
 Look no further, here are our Amaryllis Growing Tips: Plant or restart your bulb 6-10 weeks in advance of when you want it to bloom.
-Select firm bulbs – the biggest you can afford.
-Use any pot, with drainage, that Read More »
+Select firm bulbs – the Read More »

 Stop in now to select your new garden seeds.
 It’s a great way to think about spring.
 You’ll find several seed companies represented: Renee’s Garden Seeds, Cornucopia, Lake Valley, Botanical Interests, Seed Savers Exchange, Northrup King and more to come.
 Within you’ll find old favorites, small companies, heirlooms, new varieties, non-GMO and organic seeds.
 Of Read More »